christinebr/Master-Project-2021/README.md

 In **SD_diffpot_and_psd.py** I have used scenario 4 in the case of Spreading Depression.
 The same steps as in **diffpot_and_psd.py** are done for this case.

+In **torbjorn.py** I compare SciPy's signal.periodiogram function and the PSD-formula.
+I use Torbjørn's LFP data and calculate the power spectrum density (PSD) with both method.
+The results are plotted in the same figure.